 Is it possible to be emotionally relaxed and joyful, yet highly productive?

 Think of a master in martial arts … they aren’t fretting, tense, worried, or stressed out.
 They have a relaxed focus, a calm strength, a powerful composure.

-Their face might appear emotionless, yet their body expresses a wide range of motion, able to accomplish a great deal with precision as well as flexibility.
+Their face might appear emotionless, yet their body expresses a wide range of motion, able to accomplish a great deal with both precision and flexibility.

-Inside, they are experiencing clarity, confidence, and a deep joy.
+Inside, they are experiencing clarity, confidence, and a calm joy.

-I’m not a martial arts master.
-However, in the past few years, I have developed a sort of calm, joyful productivity within my own sphere of work: content creation, business coaching, and now, book writing.
+I’m not a martial arts master, but I have developed a sort of calm, joyful productivity within my own sphere of work: content creation, business coaching, and book writing.

-“As the grand finale [of your book’s completion] approaches, what are you feelings at this moment?
+“As the grand finale [of your book’s completion] approaches, what are your feelings at this moment?
 Soon is the moment of ‘letting go’… any thoughts on that?”

 I have never really “held on” to what the book’s results would be, so there is no “letting go.”

 As for a “grand finale”… I don’t see it, I said to her, since I was already planning my second book, Joyful Productivity.

-I now see each and every project as simply a mile marker on a lifelong journey of ever-greater service and deeper self-knowledge.
+I now see each and every project as simply a mile marker on a lifelong journey of growing into greater service and deeper self-knowledge.

 Joy occurs throughout the process… at the beginning, in the middle, and at the “end” of a project… and again onto the next project, with a calm and joyful heart.

 There’s no anxiety about results, no gritting of teeth, no failure or success.

-There’s only constant experimentation, the steady progress of learning, and consistent joy of Self-exploration and service to the greater whole.
+There’s only constant experimentation, the steady progress of learning, and consistent Self-exploration and service to the greater whole.

 Recently I came across an Alan Watts lecture that summed this up beautifully: